-Conjunctions Definition & Types
+Conjunctions Definition AND Types

 Conjunctions are joining words.
 They join nouns, phrases, clauses and sentences to allow us to make more varied and more complex sentences and language structures.
 Here we will look at conjunctions definition and types, with examples of conjunctions in sentences.